Find a Sports Medicine Specialist, at Home or Abroad

 - Evaluate, assess, and provide treatment for injuries.

-- Not only dealing with physical injuries, sports medicine specialists also deal with sports psychology issues and anti-doping problems
+- Not only dealing with physical injuries, but sports medicine specialists also deal with sports psychology issues and anti-doping problems

 - Responsible for providing general medical procedures related to sports for athletes.